Nouxx/blazing-fire/README.md

 ## Dev environment

-The env is fully containerized wihtin `compose.yaml`.
+The environment is fully containerized within `compose.yaml`.

-`.env` file is necessary.
-Example one works out of the box.
+A `.env` file is necessary at the root.
+An example `.env.example` file is provided and works out of the box.

 ## Cheat sheet